-In Massachusetts in 2011 there were 99 clothes dryer fires that caused one civilian injury and $828,250 in damages.
-The average dollar loss per clothes dryer fire was $8,336.
-Over half, 55%, occurred in one- and two-family homes.
+In Massachusetts in 2012, there were 115 clothes dryer fires that caused seven civilian injuries and $3.4 million in damages.
+Over half, 54%, occurred in one- and two-family homes..

 Clean the Lint Filter After Every Load